Blown-up singular Riemannian foliations: Background

 Extending the Molino sheaf to the singular case is possible, but not straightforward.
 First, even though a restricted foliation $\fol_{\alpha}$ may fail to be complete, Molino’s theory can still be applied to it.
 This is possible thanks to the pseudogroup formulation of Molino's theory due to Haefliger and Salem \cite[Appendix D]{molino}, since the holonomy pseudogroup associated with $\fol_{\alpha}$ is complete.
 In particular, for the regular part $\fol_{\reg}$, one can show that the corresponding Molino sheaf $\mathscr{C}_{\reg}$ admits a continuous extension to a locally constant sheaf $\mathscr{C}_{\fol}$ on $M$, referred to as the \emph{Molino sheaf of} $\fol$ \cite[Lemma 6.5]{molino}.
-Here lies the subtlety: although every section of $\mathscr{C}_{\reg}$ extends continuously through the singular stratum, it is not known whether such an extension is necessarily smooth.
-Equivalently, a section of $\mathscr{C}_{\fol}$ defines a \emph{continuous} transverse Killing vector field $X$, which restricts to a transverse Killing vector field on each stratum, but is represented on $M$ by a merely continuous local vector field $\tilde{X}$.
+Although every section of $\mathscr{C}_{\reg}$ extends continuously through the singular stratum, it is not known whether such an extension is necessarily smooth.
+Equivalently, a section $\overline{X}$ of $\mathscr{C}_{\fol}$ restricts to a genuine local transverse Killing vector field on each stratum, but is represented on $M$ by a merely continuous local vector field $X$.

 Molino proved that the closure of a complete regular Riemannian foliation is a singular Riemannian foliation \cite{molino}, and he conjectured that the closure of a complete singular Riemannian foliation is a singular Riemannian foliation.
-This conjecture was finally proved to hold true recently in \cite{molinoconjec}.
+This conjecture was proved to hold true recently in \cite{molinoconjec} by Alexandrino and Radeschi.
 Nevertheless, the \emph{strong Molino conjecture} is still open, and states that the extension $\mathscr{C}_{\fol}$ described above is always smooth.
-It is true, for instance, in the particular case of the so-called \emph{orbit-like} foliations (see \cite[Theorem 3.4]{equicaramello} for details).
+It is true, for instance, in the particular case of the so-called \emph{orbit-like} foliations, as shown in \cite[Theorem 3.4]{equicaramello}.

-\begin{definition}[Killing Singular Foliation] A complete singular Riemannian foliation $\fol$ is called \emph{Killing} when the sheaf $\mathscr{C}_{\fol}$ is a globally constant sheaf of Lie algebras of germs of (smooth) transverse Killing vector fields. \end{definition}
+\begin{definition}[Singular Killing Foliation] A complete singular Riemannian foliation $\fol$ is a \textit{singular Killing foliation} when the sheaf $\mathscr{C}_{\fol}$ is a globally constant sheaf of Lie algebras of germs of (smooth) transverse Killing vector fields. \end{definition}

-Again, singular Riemannian foliations of simply connected manifolds are automatically Killing, whenever their sheaves are smooth.
+Notice that we are, hence, including the smoothness of $\mathscr{C}_{\fol}$ as part of the definition of Killing foliations.
+Again, singular Riemannian foliations of simply connected manifolds are automatically Killing, whenever their sheaves are smooth (e.g., when they are orbit-like).
 Homogeneous foliations provide another class of examples.

 \begin{example} The exact same setting as in Example \ref{homogenous fol is killing} applies without the regularity assumption.
 Moreover, $\overline{\fol}$ is also homogeneous, given by the connected components of the orbits of $\overline{H}$. \end{example}